swcarpentry/good-enough-practices-in-scientific-computing/index.md

 These files can be thought of as the "scientific guts" of the project, and as the project grows, they can be organized into additional subdirectories.
-If a project were to include formal unit tests
-(see [What's Not in This List](#whats-not-on-this-list)), these are the functions that would be tested.
+If a project were to include formal <!-- Can we just say "tests" here? --> tests (see [What's Not in This List](#whats-not-on-this-list)), these are the functions that would be tested.